-At the beginning of the MHD run, an arcade magnetic field is set up.
-Localized heating is added at the chromospheric footpoints of selected loops to produce evaporation flows.
+At the beginning of the MHD run, an arcade magnetic field in the $xy$ plane was set up with a guide field component along $z$.
+Localised heating was added at the chromospheric footpoints of selected loops to produce evaporation flows.
 These flows generate a post-flare loop by filling the heated loop with hot, dense plasma.
-Before evaporation occurs, the magnetic-field strength at the footpoints is $80~\mathrm{G}$, and at the looptop $50~\mathrm{G}$.
+Before evaporation occurs, the magnetic-field strength at the footpoints is $80~\mathrm{G}$, and at the looptop it is $50~\mathrm{G}$.
 The footpoint heating rate is given by Eqs.~(12)--(16) of \citealt{Ruan2018}; the resulting simulation has parameters $c_1=1.288 \times 10^{13}~\mathrm{erg}~\mathrm{cm}^{-2}$.
-The parameter $\lambda_t$ in Eq.~(15) of \citealt{Ruan2018} is set to $60~\mathrm{s} $ and other parameters are provided in Sec.~2 of their paper.
-These parameters are inspired by energy estimates from observations: assuming that the depth of the loop in the out-of-plane direction is $\sim 10~\mathrm{Mm}$, then the energy injected into the chromosphere is of order $\sim 10^{30}~\mathrm{erg}$, within the range of M-class flares (\citealt{aschwaden2016}).
-These parameters also provide maximum energy deposition rates of around $3 \times 10^{10}~\mathrm{erg}~\mathrm{cm}^{-2}~\mathrm{s}^{-1}$ at the footpoints, which align well with observational and modeling estimates (e.g. \citealt{Allred_2015} and references therein).
-The unit time in this work, $t_0 = 86~\mathrm{s}$, is the timescale for acoustic waves to travel a distance $L_0 = 10~\mathrm{Mm}$ in a typical coronal-plasma environment with temperature $T_0 = 1~\mathrm{MK}$.
-This initial MHD setup is run for $2.5t_0$, when we observe that turbulence in the looptop is well-developed and the 5-level MHD run is stopped before injecting particles.
-Several of the multi-dimensional MHD studies, with (anomalously prescribed) reconnection included, indeed demonstrate loop-top turbulent regions within minutes of the reconnection onset (\citealt{Shen2020}, \citealt{Ruan_2023}).
+The parameter $\lambda_t$ in Eq.~(15) of \citealt{Ruan2018} is set to $60~\mathrm{s,} $ and other parameters are provided in Sect.~2 of their paper.
+These parameters are inspired by energy estimates from observations: assuming that the depth of the loop in the out-of-plane direction is $\sim 10~\mathrm{Mm}$, the energy injected into the chromosphere is $\sim 10^{30}~\mathrm{erg}$, which is within the range of M-class flares (\citealt{aschwaden2016}).
+These parameters also provide maximum energy-deposition rates of around $3 \times 10^{10}~\mathrm{erg}~\mathrm{cm}^{-2}~\mathrm{s}^{-1}$ at the footpoints, which align well with observational and modelling estimates (e.g. \citealt{Allred_2015} and references therein).
+The unit time in this work, $t_0 = 86~\mathrm{s}$, is the timescale on which acoustic waves travel a distance of $L_0 = 10~\mathrm{Mm}$ in a typical coronal-plasma environment with a temperature of $T_0 = 1~\mathrm{MK}$.
+This initial MHD setup was run for $2.5t_0$; at that point, we observed that the turbulence in the looptop was well developed, and the five-level MHD run was stopped before we injected particles.
+Several of the multi-dimensional MHD studies, with (anomalously prescribed) reconnection included, indeed demonstrate looptop turbulent regions within minutes of the reconnection onset (\citealt{Shen2020}, \citealt{Ruan_2023}).